mendix/MxPushNotifications/README.md

 ### Step 6 - Include the push notifications snippet in the application's layouts

-Include the push notifications snippet in mobile and tablet layouts.
-You can do this by drag-and-dropping the `PushNotification_Snippet` snippet (located in `_USE ME/Snippets` folder in the `PushNotifications` module) to your layout.
+To function properly, the widget should be placed inside a layout which is exclusively applied to mobile pages (i.e. mobile-specific).
+For example, the `Phone_Top` layout in the `NavigationLayouts` module is a good candidate for this purpose.
+You can do this by drag-and-dropping the `PushNotification_Snippet` snippet (located in `_USE ME` folder in the `PushNotifications` module) into your mobile-specific layout.
+Please note that viewing pages which include the Push Notifications widget within the browser will prevent the page from being loaded correctly; we are aware of this issue and will provide a solution in the future.

 <img src="assets/images/implementation guide/Include push notification snippet on layouts.JPG"/>